• Skip to main content

 • Nuts - Fold some crushed nuts into the batter for pancakes with a touch of crunch.

-• Toppings - Make it a decadent start to the day with a dollop of whipped cream on top, add sliced ripe bananas on top, or choose your own favorite toppings.
+• Toppings - Make it a decadent start to the day with a dollop of whipped cream on top, add sliced ripe bananas or berries, add a little peanut butter for more protein, or choose your own favorite toppings.

-These healthy pancakes are just as easy as making a boxed mix -- especially if you mix the dry ingredients together ahead of time so you can make almond flour pancakes on the fly.
+These delicious pancakes are just as easy as making a boxed mix - especially if you mix the dry ingredients together ahead of time so you can make almond flour pancakes on the fly.

 Almond flour, baking powder and salt combined in a large mixing bowl.